josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 *   The list of heroes
 *   The hero editor

-You define a component's application logic &mdash;what it does to support the view&mdash; inside a class.
+You define the application logic of a component &mdash;what it does to support the view&mdash; inside a class.
 The class interacts with the view through an API of properties and methods.

 For example, `HeroListComponent` has a `heroes` property that holds an array of heroes.
-Its `selectHero()` method sets a `selectedHero` property when the user clicks to choose a hero from that list.
+The `selectHero()` method of the `HeroListComponent` sets a `selectedHero` property when the user clicks to choose a hero from that list.
 The component acquires the heroes from a service, which is a TypeScript [parameter property](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) on the constructor.
 The service is provided to the component through the dependency injection system.